 1. 0 week Week 0 Most recent alleged incident 2.
-4 weeks Week 4 Deadline to apply for HRA assistance 3, 3 weeks Week 7 Completion of informal resolution effort 4.
-2 weeks Week 9 Deadline for filing formal complaint 5, 2 weeks Week 11 Respondent must reply 6.
+4 weeks Week 4 Deadline to apply for HRA assistance 3.
+3 weeks Week 7 Completion of informal resolution effort 4.
+2 weeks Week 9 Deadline for filing formal complaint 5.
+2 weeks Week 11 Respondent must reply 6.
 6 weeks Week 17 Dean/V-P's complaint process and report 7.
 2 weeks Week 19 Deadline to appeal to President 8.
-2 weeks Week 21 President's final decision

-Note: The process may be completed more quickly at any stage than the indicated maximum time frames.
-Conversely, two additional weeks may be added at item 4 for appeal if the complaint is disallowed by the Dean or Vice-president.
-In exceptional and compelling circumstances, the Human Rights Advisor (at the informal stage) and the Dean or Vice-president (at the formal stage) have the authority to extend the time frames as described under sections 5 and 7.
+2 weeks Week 21 President's final decision appeal if the complaint is disallowed by the Dean or Vice President.
+In exceptional and compelling circumstances, the Human Rights Advisor (at the informal stage) and the Dean or Vice President (at the formal stage) have the authority to extend the time frames as described under sections 5 and 7.
 For bargaining unit employees, grievance would normally be available from item 6, but is also available at earlier decision points; exceptional delays, in particular, are subject to grievance or appeal.
 The overall process is designed to permit complainants access to the Ontario Human Rights Commission within its normal deadline of six months after the most recent alleged incident.